Q. My offense is not listed in the above list of offenses.

 Q. What if I had a deferral in another county in the last 12 months.
 Am I still eligible in Hamilton County?

-A. You have to have at least 12 months from the dismissal date of the previous deferral and the issue date on your new ticket you could be eligible.
-Call the deferral line for your answer.
+A. You have to have at least 12 months from the dismissal date of the previous deferral and the issue date on your new ticket for you to be eligible.
+Call the deferral office if you'd like to discuss.for your answer.

 Q. I can't remember when I got my last ticket